-1.7 The purpose of this document is to provide additional detail on the criteria set out in Draft Core Strategy policy SD 3, specifically relating to proposals for commercial scale wind turbines and the need to protect residential amenity.
-As it does this, the document seeks to respond to a motion passed by the Council in July 2010 relating to the distance between turbines and settlements or individual

-- dwellings (see para 1.10 below).
+- 1.7 The purpose of this document is to provide additional detail on the criteria set out in Draft Core Strategy policy SD 3, specifically relating to proposals for commercial scale wind turbines and the need to protect residential amenity.
+As it does this, the document seeks to respond to a motion passed by the Council in July 2010 relating to the distance between turbines and settlements or individual dwellings (see para 1.12 below).
 This is necessary to ensure that the wider benefits resulting from renewable energy generation are balanced with local issues including landscape impacts, and the economic, social and amenity impacts on local communities. - 1.8 This document recommends separation distances between turbines and settlements or dwellings for use in Cherwell, firstly as a general standard for amenity reasons and then for a variety of reasons including landscape, noise, heritage, safety and shadow flicker.
-Where possible the standards set out in this document are linked to national or local policy, or a local evidence base.
-The document does not provide a comprehensive list of the issues to be considered in determining applications for large scale wind turbine development. - 1.9 This document will form informal planning guidance.
+Where possible the standards set out in this document are linked directly to national or local policy, or a local evidence base.
+The document does not provide a comprehensive list of the issues to be considered in determining applications for large scale wind turbine development.
+Issues such as biodiversity, aviation, and highways are nonetheless important considerations relating to proposals for wind turbine development, and sources of information on these issues are listed in Appendix 1.
+These issues along with traffic generation are likely to be assessed as part of the Environmental Impact Assessment (EIA) process (it is not the role of this document to repeat EIA guidance).
+Consideration will also need to be given to peripheral items such as substations and power cables, although the primary impacts on amenity will arise from the turbines themselves. - 1.9 This document will form informal planning guidance.
 If approved in draft form by the Executive, the draft document will be subject to a period of public consultation.
 After this, members will be asked to approve the document as informal (non statutory) planning guidance from the Council on the subject of wind turbines.
-It will be shared with anyone considering a wind turbine proposal within the district, and will be a material consideration that the Planning Committee can take into account in considering proposals before them.
+It will be shared with anyone considering a wind turbine proposal within the district, and will be a material consideration that the Planning Committee can take into account in considering proposals before them. - 1.10 Where possible the standards set out in this document are linked directly to national or local policy, or a local evidence base.
+The guidance will typically relate to commercial scale, large turbines but the principles could also apply to smaller turbines, in particular medium scale turbines.
+More detail is provided in Chapter 2.
+The guidance typically applies to residential amenity as experienced from a single dwelling (unless where otherwise stated).
+However, given the relatively dispersed pattern of population in the district, a pragmatic and reasonable approach needs to be taken in balancing local amenity impacts against national benefit (in the form of renewable energy generation). - 1.11 This document forms informal planning guidance, to be shared with anyone considering a wind turbine proposal within the district, and is a material planning consideration that the Planning Committee can take into account in considering proposals before them.